cloudmesh/classes/_sources/i523/assignments/assignments.rst.txt

 prg2 (canceled)
 ^^^^^^^^^^^^^^^

-	 Consider the Python code available on Section 6 Unit 13 “Files” tab (the third one) as HiggsClassIIUniform.py.
+         Consider the Python code available on Section 6 Unit 13 *Files* tab (the third one) as HiggsClassIIUniform.py.
 	 This software is also available When run it should produce results like the file TypicalResultsHW5.docx on the same tab.
 	 This code corresponds to 42000 background events and 300